Are you struggling to convert your website visitors into customers?

 But here’s an eye-opening fact for you – more than 95% of first-time visitors never return if they leave your site without converting.

-So, you need a conversion funnel to visualize how a prospect interacts with your brand and where they drop off without converting.
-This way, you will be able to retarget them again via different marketing channels or optimize your website content to ensure low drop-offs and high conversion rates.
+So, as an eCommerce merchant, you need a conversion funnel to visualize how a prospect interacts with your website throughout their purchasing journey.
+This way, you will be able to figure out the frictions because of which visitors drop off without converting and optimize your website accordingly to reduce drop-offs and boost conversion rates.

 Key stages of eCommerce conversion funnel